-Previously, Daniel worked in Silicon Valley as a founder of tech startups Digg, Pownce, and Tiny Speck (became Slack) and was a design partner at Google Ventures for 5 years.
+Previously, Daniel worked in Silicon Valley.
+He was a design partner at Google Ventures for 5 years and helped write the book Sprint.
+He was early at several startups including Digg, Pownce, Milk (sold to Google), and Tiny Speck (became Slack).
 He co-founded the Canadian design agency silverorange, which is now over 25 years old.

 Over the years designers have made big claims about the power of design to better the world.
 However, we’ve primarily made companies more profitable and optimised ad-clicking.
 Not all hope is lost.
 There are places where design really can save lives and improve the world, but you’re going to have to get out of your comfort zone to bring great design where it’s needed most.